 5 - Igloo City Hotel, Cantwell

 The Igloo City Hotel sits abandoned on an isolated stretch of the Parks Highway in Cantwell, Alaska.
 It is distinctive in that it is shaped just like an igloo!
-It was built back in the 1970s, but the four storey structure was never completed.
+It was built back in the 1970s, but the four-story structure was never completed.
 It is not exactly clear why – perhaps it failed to meet building codes, or maybe the developers simply ran out of money.
 Whatever the reason, it ended up being abandoned and left to weather the harsh Alaskan elements.
-It is now alleged to be haunted with those driving past at night reporting seeing strange lights coming from inside the hotel.
+It is now alleged to be haunted by those driving past at night reporting seeing strange lights coming from inside the hotel.
 There are also regular reports of a woman in white looking out of one of the windows.

 4 - Wendy Williamson Auditorium at the University of Alaska, Anchorage

 It often seems as though every theater has to have its very own resident spook and the University of Alaska’s theater is certainly no exception to the rule!
 The Wendy Williamson Auditorium is just over 40 years old, so it is certainly not particularly old.
 However, that does not mean that it hasn’t got more than its fair share of Alaska ghosts.
 There is one particular spirit who is said to be a fairly angry male with a dislike from brunettes!
 Women who have long brown hair are often pushed by this unseen presence in the auditorium.
-There was also reports of a woman in white appearing during a performance, and at first the audience assumed she was a part of the show.
-That is, until she disappeared!
+There was also reports of a woman in white appearing during a performance, and at first, the audience assumed she was a part of the show.
+That is until she disappeared!
 Some reports also refer to giggling children and a teenage boy haunting the theater.

 3 - Nightmute High School, Nightmute